martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+> Updated dependencies.
+Especially bumps @vtbag/utensil-drawer to current 1.2.13, where the `declarative-names` script now supports a special `:in-viewport` pseudo-class and `mayStartViewTransition()` supports scoped view transitions, if the browser does.
+For details see https://vtbag.dev/tools/utensil-drawer/

+## Recently Learned Tricks ##

 > Ever wanted a backward slide on that link to the home page?
 The `BackLink` component flips the direction on selected links, giving you a backward animation on click, and a forward animation when navigating back through the browser's history.

-## Recently Learned Tricks ##

 > General fixes and improvements, see [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md).